tomjoht/tomjoht.github.io/_restapicourse/docapis_analyze_json.md

 }
 ```

 The key-value pairs are each put into double quotation marks when both are strings.
-If the value is an integer or Boolean, you omit the quotation marks around the value.
+If the value is an integer (a whole number) or Boolean (true or false value), you omit the quotation marks around the value.

 Each key-value pair is separated from the next by a comma (except for the last pair).

 ## JSON arrays are lists of items